nightwatchjs/nightwatch-docs/gettingstarted/configuration/config-webdriver-settings.md

-### Selenium settings
+## WebDriver Settings

-Below are a number of options for the selenium server process.
-Nightwatch can start and stop the Selenium process automatically which is very convenient as you don't have to manage this yourself and focus only on the tests.
+Below are a number of options for the WebDriver process.
+Nightwatch can start and stop the WebDriver process automatically which is very convenient as you don't have to manage this yourself and focus only on the tests.

 If you'd like to enable this, set `start_process` to `true` and specify the location of the `jar` file inside `server_path`.